How to configure mTLS

 Add a Trusted CA to your Digital Certificates library

-- Enter in Certificate the content that represents your Trusted CA.
+- Enter the content that represents your certificate in the Private Certificate field.

 .pem